Last Updated on July 8, 2022

 Learning how to caulk is a must for any DIYer.
 The good news is that it's easy!
-This step-by-step caulking guide for beginners will teach you exactly what you need to know for caulk to become your new best friend.
+This step-by-step guide for beginners will teach you exactly what you need to know.

 Wondering why it's so important to learn how to caulk?
 Well, in the Agruso house, caulk is one of our absolute best friends.
 We are self-taught DIYers, so our joints and seams aren’t always perfect.
 But you know what?!
 That’s totally okay because caulk can finish off pretty much any project and make it look perfect.
 I can't count the number of times during a DIY project that I say, “No problem.
 I can caulk that.”
 Not kidding.